cypnk/Cabin-Life/Solar Air Heater/README.md

 ![rear cavities](https://github.com/cypnk/Cabin-Life/blob/master/Solar%20Air%20Heater/rear-cavities.png)

 The inner shelf supports the inner corrugated panel.
 The air from the interior travels over the inner panel.
 The inner corrugated panel may be supported with steel wire and sealed in place with silicone or the above edge strip method.
+Note, the thickness of the back panel includes the styrofoam insulation.

 ![shelf bottom](https://raw.githubusercontent.com/cypnk/Cabin-Life/master/Solar%20Air%20Heater/shelf-bottom.png)